 College applications are the most common buzzword before a semester renewal.
 From the latest curriculums to university lists, everyone around you feels overwhelmed by what to do when preparing for college.
 But what many students fall for is making a to-do list of the necessities.

-That’s why we wanted to provide you with some great tips for making yourself ready for college.
+we want to provide you with some great tips for making yourself ready for college.
 From writing the essay to keeping all vital documents in the correct sequence, here are the top things you should keep with you ready before filling out the college application form and starting your university journey.

 How to Prepare for College Applications